MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 But GCC manages to optimize them away when the `printf("All tests passed.\n");` at the end of `main()` is removed, for some unknown reason.

-Clang on the other hand manages to completely optimize the below macro-based hash map away, which isn't surprising, given that Clang generally produces more optimized Assembly than GCC.
+Clang on the other hand manages to completely optimize the below macro-based hash map away, which isn't surprising, given that Clang generally generates more optimized Assembly than GCC.

 Copy of the code on [Compiler Explorer](https://godbolt.org/z/eecK3rK7z):